 Edward Graham graduated from the United States Military Academy at West Point and served 16 years in the U.S. Army.
 While in service he spent time overseas in combat deployment with special operations and held various leadership positions.
 After experiencing a call to return home in the winter of 2019, Edward began working for Samaritan’s Purse, where he serves as the Chief Operating Officer.
 Graham is the son of Franklin and Jane Graham and the grandson of Billy Graham.
 He and his family reside in the mountains of North Carolina.

 Dr. Jeffery E. Heck

 Dr. Jeffery E. Heck is the president and CEO of the Mountain Area Health Education Center (MAHEC) in Asheville, North Carolina.
 Dr. Heck is a professor of family medicine with UNC-Chapel Hill and associate dean for the Asheville campus of the UNC School of Medicine, which he founded in 2008.
 He currently serves on five regional or national boards.
 Dr. Heck and his wife, Cathy, have five children and 10 grandchildren.
 He serves as Chair of the Board of Trustees of Montreat College.

 Mr. Tyler Johnson

 Tyler Johnson, a native of NC, works for Hendrick Motors in Charlotte, the largest privately held automotive retail organization in the United States.
 There, he serves as general manager of the Hendrick Mercedes-Benz dealership and has successfully led the turnaround of that dealership.
-He also has a keen interest in Christian education and Christian apologetics and lives in Charlotte with his wife Emily and their five children.
+He also has a keen interest in Christian education and Christian apologetics and lives in Charlotte with his wife Emily and their six children.